hmrc/agent-client-relationships/README.md

 ### Future development

-It is anticipated that additional methods for other services will be added and will use a similar utl structure.
+It is anticipated that additional methods for other services will be added and will use a similar url structure.

 ### License